 In second grade, many technology skills revolve around writing, editing, and formatting.
 Second graders use Kidspiration software and iPad apps such as Book Creator to organize and plan writing.

-Second grade students learn advanced word processing skills such as spell-checking and formatting images within text.
-Students also begin to use Google accounts and the G Suite for Education program.
+Second grade students also learn advanced word processing skills such as spell-checking and formatting images within text.
+Students also become adept in the use of school-managed Google accounts and associated applications.
 These tools help students organize, collaborate, and effectively manage school work.
-Students learn about research and begin to apply digital tools to gather, evaluate, and use information.
+Children learn about research and apply digital tools to gather, evaluate, and use information.
 By the time students reach third, fourth, and fifth grades, their independent skills will have developed significantly.

 Interdependence is the focus of our theme study; the interdependence of people in a community, animals and plants in a biome, and people with their environment.
 Children explore ideas of identity, community, and culture throughout the year.
+Children will develop a positive sense of curiosity and respect for people who are different from themselves.
+They will begin to move beyond stereotypes as they explore their own varied experiences and cultures and diverse literature.
 Integrated into this work, we introduce students to concepts of geography and geology beginning with a particular focus on Moores Branch, the stream on our campus.
 Interdisciplinary projects are a dynamic part of second grade.
 Examples of projects include:

 In the second grade, children explore identity.
 Through discussions, literature, and writing they identify aspects of their own culture and notice and discuss similarities and differences.
 An important piece of this work is effective communication.
 We explicitly teach active listening and respectful ways to disagree and share our thinking.
 Children create representations of themselves that reflect who they are inside and out.